-8.6.3 Agreed Result: Defendant Insane at the Time of the Commission of the Offense
+8.8.4.2.b Agreed: Defendant Insane at the Time of the Commission of the Offense

-8.6.3a Agreed Dismissal of Charging Document or Stipulation to NGRI
+8.8.4.2.c Agreed Dismissal of Charging Document or Stipulation to NGRI

 Even though an agreed dismissal with an entry of a judgment of dismissal due to the defendant's insanity has the same effect as a judgment stating that the defendant has been found not guilty by reason of insanity, some prosecutors may request the finding of NGRI instead of a dismissal, and the parties each stipulate to the facts and have the judge enter a formal judgment under 46C.152(c).
 Tex.
 Code Crim.
 Proc. arts.
 46C.152(b)-(c), 46C.153(c).